Basic Report – $50

 Contact Digging Cincinnati History for your historical consultation needs.

-Ann Senefeld is a Cincinnati native who has a passion for her hometown and its wonderful history.
+Ann Senefeld is a Cincinnati native and graduate of Xavier University who has a passion for her hometown and its wonderful history.
 Her interest in Cincinnati history began as a child, growing up in an old farm house.
-After spending more than twenty years as an Administrative Assistant, Ann refocused the skills she learned into researching the history of older homes and buildings in the area.
+After spending more than twenty years as an Administrative Assistant, Ann refocused her skills to researching the history of older homes and buildings in the area.
 She believes buildings have their own family trees and learning their stories adds human face to history.